Prim–Read theory: Nike Zeus

 The US Army began studying the anti-ballistic missile in a serious fashion in 1955.
 Working with Bell Labs, who had delivered the successful Nike and Nike B surface-to-air missiles (SAM), they began by considering what was essentially a direct update of the Nike concepts to the ABM mission.
 Bell returned a report suggesting that minor upgrades to the Hercules missile, along with much more powerful radars and computers, would do the trick.
 This was initially known as Nike II, but renamed Nike Zeus in 1956.

-Early in the Zeus effort the US Air Force attempted to derail the project by pointing out that if Zeus cost the same as an ICBM, and the Soviets were building them as quickly as Nikita Khrushchev claimed, then they could simply build a few more to "soak up" any Zeus' the Army deployed.
+Early in the Zeus effort the US Air Force attempted to derail the project by pointing out that if Zeus cost the same as an ICBM, and the Soviets were building them as quickly as Nikita Khrushchev claimed, then the Soviets would simply build a few more to "soak up" any Zeus' the Army deployed.
 But in fact, it seemed the ICBMs were actually cheaper than Zeus, perhaps significantly, which meant the US would lose the resulting arms race.
 This basic concept became known as the cost exchange ratio.

 President Eisenhower's Secretary of Defense Neil McElroy identified the Air Force complaints as an example of sour grapes, having lost funding for their own ABM efforts, Project Wizard, in favor of Zeus.
 But the math appeared to be correct, so he asked for a second opinion from the President's Science Advisory Committee (PSAC).
 They largely agreed with the Air Force's take, and then added several additional concerns of their own.

 By the late 1950s, several new problems became evident.
 One was that the newly discovered nuclear blackout effect would allow an enemy to blanket an area hundreds of miles wide with a radar-opaque layer for the cost of one warhead.
 This would render Zeus blind to anything above the layer; following warheads would not become visible under the cloud until they were too close to impact for the Zeus to fly up to them.
 Another issue was the addition of decoys to the ICBMs, which presented radar targets that looked the same as the warhead.
 These cleared away due to drag as they reentered the atmosphere, but once again, this occurred at too low an altitude to attack.